 They were still in the wasteland when Rattrap looked at the setting sun, then slowed and veered off-course.
 Inferno was immediately looming over him.
 "Where do you think you're taking us?"

 "I'm lookin' for a place to set up camp for the night," said Rattrap.
 "We have to stop.
 We won't be able to navigate after it gets dark."

 "Well enough to lead us through it blind?" asked Rattrap.

 "Megatron's gone the route more times than you, knows it from ground level, and was desperate enough to try," said Rattrap.
 "I don't see either of us bein' able to pull it off.
 We stop until daylight.
 The others'll be worried about us, but I'd rather show up a day late than get totally lost."

 Inferno considered that.
-"The Colony is near here.
+"The Nest is near here.
 We could likely reach it before dark."

 "The what ... oh.
 We can't go inside.
 You saw what happened to Megatron and them."

 "Not to stay," said Inferno.
-"I meant just to contact the Axalon."
+"To contact the Axalon."

 "And I meant we can't go inside even just for a minute.
 You ain't fireproof no more," Rattrap said.

 Rattrap found a bit of ground about five metres diameter in the middle of some largish rocks.
 It wasn't sealed in, but it gave the feeling of security.
 He set the hoversled down just outside of it.
 "What kind of critters you get around here, firebug?" asked Rattrap, pulling his jacket back on.